jpmorganchase/modular/docs/commands/test.md

 given module's path matches any of the patterns, it will not be `require()`-able in the test environment.

-### package

-Default: `undefined`

-Run all the tests for the workspace with the specified package name.
-Can be repeated to select more than one workspace.
-Can be combined with the `--ancestors` option to test the specified workspace(s) plus all the workspaces that, directly or indirectly, depend on them.
-Conflicts with `--changed`.

 ### testPathIgnorePatterns

 [_Documentation_](https://jestjs.io/docs/configuration#testpathignorepatterns-arraystring)